shoppertrail/shoppertrail-uat-guide/README.md

    - How frequently you shop in physical stores
    - Your zip code
 3. Click "Account" > "Edit Profile" change your `username` or `How often do you shop in stores?` or `Zip`
-4. Click "Account" > "Edit Profile" change your email *if* you have another email address you can use/verify.
+4. Click "Account" > "Edit Profile" change your email *if* you have another email address you can access to verify.
 5. **Verify:**
-    - OAuth popup works and allows you to complete authentication via Google or Twitter/X verification, if you're not already logged in (step 1).
+    - After click of Google or X/Twitter sign-on, verify OAuth popup from that service provider works and allows you to complete authentication, if you're not already logged in (step 1).
     - After answering (step 2) questions, verify that you are signed in to ShopperTrail by clicking on the *ShopperTrail app dashboard* link.
 You can also click the t-shirt logo.
       - You should see a message that indicates your username and that it can be changed if you wish.
       - You should see a pop-up that says something like "As a member, you increased your Trail Drop submission limit..."